-- a.
-The communities being served by the other party include a substantial proportion of underserved students: students of color; students whose families qualify for free or reduced lunch, students with special needs, emerging bilingual students, and LBGTQ students; and - d.
-Official cconnection of the other party to the District or its students (e.g., PPS charter school, an organization providing direct services to PPS students); and - e.
-The party on the other side of the transaction is a public entity that intends to actively use the property for public purposes.
+- b.
+The communities being served by the other party include a substantial proportion of underserved students: students of color; students whose families qualify for free or reduced lunch, students with special needs, emerging bilingual students, or LBGTQ students; - Official connection of the other party to the District or its enrolled students or students expected to enroll in PPS (e.g., PPS charter school, an organization providing direct services to PPS students, or a prekindergarten or head start program); and

-To the extent any below-market terms under a lease are granted, the District shall define the time period under the lease during which the below-market terms are effective, after which by PPS because of Extraordinary Circumstances, the below-market terms shall be limited to the period of time when the impacts from the Extraordinary Circumstances exist; after that, market terms shall be restored for any remainder of the lease.
-These factors shall be applied more stringently apply in the case of sale or other permanent disposition of any real property other than granting rights of way or easements that are a condition of development imposed by the authorizing governmental agency or utility.
+To the extent any below-market terms under a lease are granted, the District shall define the time period under the lease during which the below-market terms are effective, after which market terms shall be restored for any remainder of the lease.
 The factors set out in this section do not override the presumption of maximum market value in every circumstance, but may be considered on a case-by-case basis.